BetterAndroid/BetterAndroid/docs-source/src/en/library/ui-component-adapter.md

 These encapsulated enhanced layout managers will be automatically integrated through the default `RecyclerCosmetic` (refer to [Recycler Cosmetic](#recycler-cosmetic) below).
 You don't need any manual operations.
 When you need to manually create `RecyclerView.LayoutManager`, we recommend that you inherit from the instances provided in this package.

-When you use the `RecyclerView.LayoutManager` provided by `BetterAndroid`, since header or footer layouts will automatically handle `position`, when using `RecyclerView.scrollToPosition`, `RecyclerView.smoothScrollToPosition` to scroll to the top and bottom, you need to use `scrollToPosition(-1)` (top) or `scrollToPosition(lastIndex + 1)` (bottom).
+When you use the `RecyclerView.LayoutManager` provided by BetterAndroid, since header or footer layouts will automatically handle `position`, when using `RecyclerView.scrollToPosition`, `RecyclerView.smoothScrollToPosition` to scroll to the top and bottom, you need to use `scrollToPosition(-1)` (top) or `scrollToPosition(lastIndex + 1)` (bottom).

 Therefore, we always recommend that when you have the need to scroll to the top and bottom, use the `scrollToFirstPosition`, `scrollToLastPosition`, `smoothScrollToFirstPosition`, `smoothScrollToLastPosition` methods instead.
-They will automatically handle such issues (regardless of whether you use the `RecyclerView.LayoutManager` provided by `BetterAndroid`).
+They will automatically handle such issues (regardless of whether you use the `RecyclerView.LayoutManager` provided by BetterAndroid).

 :::